Jubril1464/hot-recipe/README.md

-If there is error 402 or 401, that means you have exceeded the maximum request given by the API owner so you can either pay for the API or create a new account at : https://spoonacular.com/food-api After that there is a file named APIKEY at the src folder, change the apikey to the new generated one
+If there is error 402 or 401, that means you have exceeded the maximum request given by the API owner so you can either pay for the API or create a new account at : https://spoonacular.com/food-api After that there is a file named APIKEY at the src folder, change the apikey to the new generated one Or you can wait for a day because the maximum request for a free plan is 100 request per day

 ### To install all dependencies run npm install or yarn in your CMD or Terminal
 ### After installing dependencies, run npm start to start the react app
 ### `npm start`